talperetz/notebook-copilot/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/AIAndHumans?style=social)](https://twitter.com/AIAndHumans)

-# 🚀 Notebook Copilot: From Thoughts to Well-Crafted Notebook at Record-Speed.
+# 🚀 Notebook Copilot: Turn Your Thoughts Into a Polished Notebook at Record-Speed with AI.

 Welcome to Notebook Copilot, your next-generation tool for Jupyter Notebooks.
 Inspired by GitHub Copilot, Notebook Copilot is designed to help engineers and data scientists in developing professional, high-quality notebooks.
 It's like